akira-cn/http-modular/README.md

 ## Features

-- 🧸 Tiny and easy to use.
+- 🧸 Tiny size and easy to use.
 - 🌎 Works in any where, almost in all Node.js HTTP servers or cloud environments.

   ES-Modular inherently supports the following environments through corresponding configurations: